tayo4christ/makaton-gesture-recognition/README.md

 - Adding new signs
 - Enhancing the GUI and accessibility features

+Before contributing, please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide for details on:
+- Project setup and environment
+- Code style and commit conventions
+- How to open pull requests or report issues

 Create a pull request or open an issue — let’s build accessible AI together 💪.

 ---